Filters - filter design and filtering

 (N, ωn) = ellipord(Wp::Tuple{Real, Real}, Ws::Tuple{Real, Real}, Rp::Real, Rs::Real; domain::Symbol=:z)

 Integer and natural frequency order estimation for Elliptic (Cauer) Filters.
 Wp and Ws are 2-element frequency edges for Bandpass/Bandstop cases, with Rp and Rs representing the ripple maximum loss in the passband and minimum ripple attenuation in the stopband in dB.
 Based on the ordering of passband and bandstop edges, the Bandstop or Bandpass filter type is inferred.
 N is an integer indicating the lowest estimated filter order, with ωn specifying the cutoff or "-3 dB" frequencies.
-If a domain of :s is specified, the passband and stopband frequencies are interpretted as radians/second, giving an order and natural frequencies for an analog filter.
-The default domain is :z, interpretting the input frequencies as normalized from 0 to 1, where 1 corresponds to π radians/sample.
+If a domain of :s is specified, the passband and stopband frequencies are interpreted as radians/second, giving the order and natural frequencies for an analog filter.
+The default domain is :z, interpreting the input frequencies as normalized from 0 to 1, where 1 corresponds to π radians/sample.

 source